‘The Walking Dead’ Season 9: Theories On Michonne’s Scar

 SPOILER ALERT: This article discusses Episode 6 (titled “Who Are You Now?”) of AMC’s The Walking Dead Season 9.
 Please proceed with caution if you have not yet viewed this episode and wish to avoid spoilers.

 In Episode 6 of AMC’s The Walking Dead Season 9, a scene showed Michonne getting dressed.
 The camera stays firm on her back and viewers can see a very big scar on the bottom left.
-This scar looks deliberate, though, as it is clearly a cross on her back, an “X marks the spot,” if you will.
+This scar looks deliberate, though, as it is clearly a cross on her back, an “X marks the spot” if you will.
 There are no clues given regarding how Michonne obtained this scar and already fans are creating their own theories.

 So, here are the best ones.